 Using tobacco increases the amount of tartar, hardened plaque also known as calculus, that builds up on your teeth.
 The problem is, tartar cannot be removed by brushing and flossing, even with the added benefit of a fluoride mouthwash.
 It can only be removed by a dental professional.
 Dentists have to use ultrasonic tools and specialized instruments to clean off excess calculus.

-Aside from staining your teeth, calculus also contains bacteria that infects your gums and destroys the attachment fibers ofyour teeth.
-Left unattended, bacteria will shrink bone and gum until your teeth loosen and fall out.
+Aside from staining your teeth, tartar also contains bacteria that infects your gums and destroys the attachment fibers ofyour teeth.
+Left unattended, these bacteria will erode bone and gum tissue until your teeth loosen and fall out.

-Continued tobacco use hides the symptoms commonly associated with, making it significantly harder to detect and treat.
+Continued tobacco use hides the symptoms commonly associated with periodontal disease, making it significantly harder to detect and treat.
 Tobacco use decreases the amount of oxygen and nutrients sent to your gum and bones, which is what thwarts the healing process.

 Tobacco use also suppresses your immune system in your mouth making it easier for dental diseases and bacteria to flourish.
 It also causes bad breath, cancer, loss of smell and taste, a hairy black tongue and mouth sores and spots.

-If you quit today, you’re one step closer to a healthy mouth.
-Either way, regularly visit your dentist for professional cleaning and advice on how to best take care of your teeth is vital to maintaining and improving your oral health.
+Whether you choose to quit or not, regularly visiting your dentist for professional treatment and advice on how to best take care of your teeth is vital to maintaining and improving your oral health.